green-coding-solutions/documentation/content/en/docs/frontend/frontend.md

 - All custom JS files we did live in `/frontend/js`.
 - All custom CSS files we did live in `/frontend/css`
-- All library files whichlive in `/frontend/dist/`
+- All library files which live in `/frontend/dist/`
     + In the `site.min.css` from Fomantic UI where we removed the @import statement for the *Lato* font.
     + We removed the `emoji.min.css`
-    + We then concated all the minified file into a `semantic_reduced.min.css`
+    + We then concatenated all the minified file into a `semantic_reduced.min.css`
 - The JS files from Fomantic UI are all included separately, since we don't need most of the components
 - We use the standard theme for Fomantic UI